Gracie's Tax Bar Fills Old Downtown Building with Cheap Drinks, Vintage Vibes

 July 14, 2017 by Fara Illich

 “I’m Grace.
-This is an old tax service from the 1970s,” Grace Perry said, owner of Gracie’s Tax Bar on Seventh Avenue and McKinley Street.
+This is an old tax service from the 1970s,” said Grace Perry, owner of Gracie’s Tax Bar on Seventh Avenue and McKinley Street.

 Her explanation behind the establishment’s name, which opened July 8, mirrors the no-nonsense vibe of the bar itself.